vincenthanjs/terraform-avi/README.md

 #### [`>> phase2-dns <<`](phase2-dns/README.md)
-Configures a DNS virtual service in `mgmt-se-group`
+Configures a DNS virtual service in `mgmt-se-group` This will trigger the `service-engine` vm creation in vsphere and may take some time to complete.

 **Note: After completing this `plan` you must login and enable `Administration > Settings > DNS Service`**